-What is the Do Not Call List?
+What is the Do Not Call Registry?

-The National Do Not Call (DNC) Registry went into effect in 2003, making it illegal for most telemarketers or sellers to call a number on the list.
+The Do Not Call Registry went into effect in 2003, making it illegal for most telemarketers or sellers to call a number on the list.
 The national registry applies to any plan, program, or campaign to sell goods or services through interstate phone calls.
 This includes telemarketers who solicit consumers, often on behalf of third-party sellers.

 A telemarketer or seller may call a consumer with whom it has an established business relationship for up to 18 months after the consumer's last purchase, delivery, or payment—even if the consumer's number is on the National Do Not Call Registry.
 A company may call a consumer for up to three months after the consumer makes an inquiry or submits an application to the company.
 If a consumer has given a company written permission, the company may call even if the consumer's number is on the National Do Not Call Registry.
 If a consumer that has an established relationship with a company asks the company to stop calling, the company must honor the request.